Chopinsky/algo-problems/README.md

 # LeetCode Problems

-This repository contains a collection of solutions to some interesting LeetCode problems.
-The solutions are written in Javascript and shall be run by Node.
+This repository contains a collection of solutions to some interesting `LeetCode` problems.
+The solutions are written in `Go` and you can check the results by running the corresponding problem.

 ## Run Go Problems

+At the project root, run the following command

 ```go
 $ go run . -n=<problem_number>